Skip to main content

 • Below but usable (50%+): 4 points

-Based on your selected priority, we apply a specific scoring method:
+Based on your selected priority, a specific scoring method applies.

-• Blended cost = (input cost + output cost × 2) / 3 per million tokens
+• Blended cost = (input cost + output cost x 2) / 3 per million tokens

 • Under $0.50: 95 points | $0.50-2: 80 | $2-5: 65 | $5-10: 50 | $10-20: 30 | Over $20: 15

-• Scale multiplier: Hobby projects weight cost 1.5x, enterprise weights it 0.75x
+• Scale multiplier: Hobby projects weight cost at 1.5x, enterprise at 0.75x

 • Averaged benchmark scores across relevant benchmarks for the use case